Firing Distance Chemistry: Griess Test and Sodium Rhodizonate

 The protocol involves collecting SEM-EDX stubs from the target at concentric zones around the entry point: for example, a stub from 0-2 cm, 2-5 cm, 5-10 cm, 10-15 cm, and 15-20 cm radius around the wound centre.
 Automated particle search per ASTM E1588 runs on each stub, generating particle counts per category.
 The counts are plotted against radial distance; the resulting curve is compared to curves generated by test fires at each calibrated distance, using the same weapon and ammunition.
 The calibrated distance at which the test-fire particle density curve most closely matches the case evidence curve is the best-fit range estimate.

-This approach was developed and validated principally by Brozek-Mucha and colleagues (Technical University of Krakow, Poland, publications in Forensic Science International 2002-2016) and adopted by several European laboratories as a complement to colour chemistry in complex cases.
+This approach was developed and validated principally by Brozek-Mucha and colleagues (Institute of Forensic Research, Krakow, Poland, publications in Forensic Science International 2002-2016) and adopted by several European laboratories as a complement to colour chemistry in complex cases.
+Where lead-free primer ammunition is involved, the SEM-EDX particle mapping must apply the appropriate lead-free element criteria rather than the classical Pb-Sb-Ba threshold.
 The NFI (Netherlands Forensic Institute) and the German BKA (Bundeskriminalamt) have documented SEM-EDX particle mapping protocols as part of their firearms examination methodologies.
+For the calibration and traceability requirements that underpin these quantitative comparisons, see ISO 17025, NABL, ENFSI and quality systems for chemistry labs.

 The quantitative SEM-EDX approach has two advantages over colour chemistry alone.
 First, it separates the propellant component (detected by Griess) from the primer component (detected by the Pb-Sb-Ba SEM-EDX particle count), which can behave differently at the same firing distance because primer particles have different mass and aerodynamic properties from propellant particles.
 Second, the particle count is an objective measurement reproducible by any laboratory with the same instrument protocol, rather than a subjective pattern description that depends on the examiner's experience and colour perception.